YouSame2/dotfiles-manager/README.md

 # ✏ Contributing

-If its not obvious enough, this was my first bash script/project so still a lot to learn.
-If you want to contribute i'd love the help!
+If it's not obvious enough, this was my first bash script/project so still a lot to learn.
+If you want to contribute I'd love the help!
 You can start by checking out the TODOs listed below or the sections marked with *CONTRIBUTE* in the scripts where I had questions/uncertainties.
-Or if your a G and have a cool idea to add, I’d love to hear it!
+Or if you're a G and have a cool idea to add, I’d love to hear it!

 Clone ➡ New Branch ➡ PR

 **TODOS:**
-- [x] consolodate dotfiles-add and dotfiles-sync into the same script taking args.
+- [x] consolidate dotfiles-add and dotfiles-sync into the same script taking args.
 So instead you use it like a normal cli: i.e. dotfiles add -m file1.lua
 - [x] change format of yaml yq command so you can choose to specify if a committed dotfile should be MAC/WINDOWS/BOTH (-m -w) specific
 - [x] change dotfiles-sync name (maybe link?)
 - [x] change dotfiles-link function in script and aliases